 You can increase your soup intake by adding soup to your daily routine, or just vow to include it in your meal planning a few days a week.

-- 1/4 cup vegetable broth low sodium works best
+- 1/4 cup vegetable broth low sodium is preferred

 - 4 cloves garlic minced